Electronic tuner: Regular needle, LCD and LED display tuners

 The least expensive models only detect and display a small number of pitches, often those pitches that are required to tune a given instrument (e.g., E, A, D, G, B, E of standard guitar tuning).
 While this type of tuner is useful for bands that only use stringed instruments such as guitar and electric bass, it is not that useful for tuning brass or woodwind instruments.
 Tuners at the next price point offer chromatic tuning, the ability to detect and assess all the pitches in the chromatic scale (e.g., C, C♯, D, D♯, etc.).
 Chromatic tuners can be used for B♭ and E♭ brass instruments, such as saxophones and horns.
 Many models have circuitry that automatically detects which pitch is being played, and then compares it against the correct pitch.
 Less expensive models require the musician to specify the target pitch via a switch or slider.
 Most low- and mid-priced electronic tuners only allow tuning to an equal temperament scale.

 Electric guitar and bass players who perform concerts may use electronic tuners built into an effects pedal, often called a stomp box.
 These tuners have a rugged metal or heavy-duty plastic housing and a foot-operated switch to toggle between the tuner and a bypass mode.
 Professional guitarists may use a more expensive version of the LED tuner mounted in a rack-mount case with a larger range of LEDs for more accurate pitch display.
 On many electronic tuners, the user can select a different note—useful for, for example, dropping a guitar's tuning to a lower pitch (e.g., Dropped tuning).
 Many models also let the user select reference pitches other than A440.
 This is useful to some Baroque musicians who play period instruments at lower reference pitches—such as A=435.
 Some higher-priced electronic tuners support tuning to a range of different temperaments—a feature useful to some guitarists and harpsichord players.

 Some expensive tuners also include an on-board speaker that can sound notes, either to facilitate tuning by ear or to act as a pitch reference point for intonation practice.
 Some of these tuners also provide an adjustable read time that controls at what time interval the circuitry assesses pitch.
 The combination of all the above features makes some tuners preferable for tuning instruments in an orchestra.
 These are sometimes called "orchestral tuners".

 Clip-on

 A clip-on tuner clips onto an instrument—such as onto the headstock of a guitar or the bell of a trombone.
 A vibration sensor built into the clip transmits the instrument vibrations to the tuning circuitry.
 The absence of a microphone makes these tuners immune to background noise, so musicians can tune in noisy environments, including while other musicians are tuning.
+The first clip-on tuner was made by Mark Wilson from the OnBoard Research Corporation, and was marketed as Intellitouch PT1.